-Following the original CSC process, all communities experienced positive changes in health service provision in their communities, including an increase in education initiatives and improved service from health care workers.
-At the end of the validation process, community members participated in capacity building workshops to ensure their continued active engagement in improving healthcare in their communities.
+Following the CSC process, all communities experienced positive changes in health service delivery in their communities, including an increase in education initiatives and improved services from health care workers.
+At the end of the research validation process, community members participated in capacity building workshops to ensure their continued active engagement in improving health care in their communities.

-There is still a great deal of work to be done by health service providers at the district level, including ongoing and intensified community education on the rights and responsibilities of patients, as well as the coverage, benefits and processes associated with the NHIS.
+There is still a great deal of work to do for health service providers at the district level, including ongoing and intensified community education on the rights and responsibilities of patients, as well as the coverage, benefits and processes associated with the NHIS.

 - Awareness on the of NHIS scheme (Knowledge)

-- NHIS coverage of diseases and medication (coverage)Media campaign
+- NHIS media coverage of diseases and medication (Coverage)Media campaign

-- Timely issuance of NHIS Cards Renewal of NHIS cards Waiting time at health facility (Time)
+- Timely issuance of renewed NHIS Cards, reducing waiting time at health facility (Time)

 - Attitude of health workers towards NHIS clients (service)